A large crowd enjoys a free classical music performance at the Hatch Shell in Boston, Massachusetts Boston, MA, USA August 22

 • Downtown

-Possibly the most celebrated result of the Big Dig, this mile-long winding ribbon of grassy parks, outdoor spaces and public art only adds to Boston’s charm.
+The Big Dig did a lot for Boston, but this charming mile-long winding ribbon of grassy parks, outdoor spaces and public art is tops of the list.
 Free to stroll, relax and people watch, this verdant strip provides plenty of resting places, a perfect option for a cheap date.
 Keep an eye out for the periodic festivals, events and art displays located on or near the park.

 Advertising

 Massachusetts was the first state to declare slavery illegal (in 1783) and you can learn a lot about the history of slavery and the African-American experience by taking this tour.
-Free maps are available at the Abiel Smith School, where the Museum of African American History is located, if you want to do a self-guided tour, which will take you to 14 fascinating spots around charming Beacon Hill.
+You can pick up a free map at the Abiel Smith School, where the Museum of African American History is located.
+From there, you’re all set for a walking tour with the map as your guide, you’ll see 14 fascinating spots around charming Beacon Hill.

 Advertising